By Deborah Jeanne Sergeant

 No parents want to see their children use drugs, yet many parents don’t know what to say to their children about drugs.

 Or they assume that the school program suffices or maybe hope that if they yell at their children about drugs, their children won’t try drugs.
+Even children can get over drug addiction with the help of el paso drug detox programs.

 All of these strategies are a big gamble.